 SUP EUR/16A1/10

-7 1.5 Within the framework of the present Regulations, the provision and operation of international telecommunication services in each relation is pursuant to mutual agreement between administrations*.
+7

 Reasons: International traffic handling today is more complex than previously experienced and this is reflected in the commercial relationships currently existing between operators.

 Art.
 42 of the ITU Constitution and Art.
 9 of the current ITRs refer to special arrangements therefore the text on existing 1.5 seems to be in contradiction.